Sunfest (Gimli, Manitoba): 1994

 The 1994 edition of Sunfest was held from August 11 to August 14.
 The festival's lineup for that year included The Waltons, Headstones, The Tea Party, Sass Jordan, Our Lady Peace, 13 Engines, The Odds, Moist, The Watchmen, 54-40, David Gogo, Trooper, April Wine, Joan Jett and Kim Mitchell.

 1995

 The 1995 edition of Sunfest was held from August 17 to August 20.
 The festival's lineup for that year included Punchbuggy, The Age of Electric, The Tea Party, The Pursuit of Happiness, The Odds, Barenaked Ladies, Rhymes with Orange, 13 Engines, Headstones, Moist, Big Sugar, Barney Bentall, Colin James and Tom Cochrane.

 1996

 The final edition of Sunfest was held from August 16 to 18 of 1996.
-The festival's lineup for that year included Vince Neil, 54-40, Sloan, Blue Meanies, Headstones, The Killjoys, Pluto and Limblifter.
+The festival's lineup for that year included 54-40, Sloan, Blue Meanies, Headstones, The Killjoys, Pluto and Limblifter.
+Vince Neil was originally scheduled to perform at the 1996 festival but cancelled.